 We will keep your personal data confidential.

-We may disclose it to any member of our group, which means our subsidiaries, our parent company and its subsidiaries (some of which are outside the European Economic Area in countries which do not have laws protecting the use of personal information to the same standards as in the United Kingdom).
+We may disclose it to any member of our group, which means our subsidiaries, our parent company and its subsidiaries (some of which are outside the United Kingdom in countries which do not have laws protecting the use of personal information to the same standards as in the United Kingdom).

 We will only disclose your personal information to third parties (for example, insurance intermediaries, third party suppliers, claims handlers, loss adjusters, recruitment companies, legal advisers, the police, our auditors, fraud detection agencies, credit reference agencies, claims handlers, loss adjusters, regulatory bodies, our reinsurers etc.) if it is necessary for the purposes set out in section 3 and we have a legal ground to do so.